piku235/mobmatter/README.md

 **Supported devices:**

-* Senso - e.g., ERS actuator
+* Senso - e.g. M35 ERS actuators
-* Cosmo
+* Cosmo - e.g. M35 MR actuators
 * C-MR

 For devices supported by the Cosmo GTW but not listed above, feel free to request support by [opening an issue](https://github.com/piku235/mobmatter/issues/new).